 Saab is confident that, as a result of detailed internal audit processes, compliance programs and contract management processes, any operational modern slavery risk is low.
-These processes are supported by Saab's Enterprise Risk Management Framework, which is monitored and reviewed regularly by Saab's senior management team.
+These processes are supported by Saab's Enterprise Risk Management Framework, which is monitored and reviewed regularly by Saab's Executive Leadership Team.